 (Read my article, How to Care for Phalaenopsis Orchids Indoors).

 - The reason for dying orchids is because of root rot due to overwatering or soils that retain too much moisture.
 Orchids require the top inch of the soil to dry out between bouts of watering.
 Overwatering causes orchid leaves and stems to wilt, turn yellow and the roots to die from root rot.

 - The reason orchid leaves droop is because of dehydration from underwatering and low humidity.
-Water orchids with a good soak once every 7 days and mist their leaves once every 2 days to create a humid micro-climate to emulate the orchids natural growing conditions and revives drooping orchid leaves.
+Water orchids with a good soak once every 7 days and mist their leaves once every 2 days to create a humid micro-climate to emulate the orchid’s natural growing conditions and revive drooping orchid leaves.

 - Too much fertilizer can burn sensitive orchid roots causing the roots to die back and the orchid leaves to turn floppy and yellow and prevent flowering.
 Orchids do not tolerate normal houseplant fertilizer and require fertilizer specifically formulated for orchids.

-- The reason orchid flowers fall off is because of stress due hot or cold temperatures, dehydration, overwatering or low humidity.
-Orchids require a stable indoor temperature of between 55°F and 75°F, in bright indirect light with some humidity to prevent flowers and buds dropping off.
+- The reason orchid flowers fall off is because of stress due to hot or cold temperatures, dehydration, overwatering, or low humidity.
+Orchids require a stable indoor temperature of between 55°F and 75°F, in bright indirect light with some humidity to prevent flowers and buds from dropping off.

-- To revive dying orchids, create the conditions of an orchids natural environment with indirect light, stable temperatures, cut away any dying roots and repot the orchid into a pine bark potting medium.
+- To revive dying orchids, create the conditions of an orchid’s natural environment with indirect light, and stable temperatures, cut away any dying roots, and re-pot the orchid into a pine bark potting medium.
 Only water orchids when the top inch of the potting medium is dry.